BlenderCN/BlenderPython/Properties.md

     print(i)
 ```

-### Storing properties as json
+### Storing / Importing properties as json or dictionary literal

-code for that can be found here: https://github.com/zeffii/BlenderPythonRecipes/wiki/bpy_data_texts#reading-and-writing-json-or-dict-literal
+Also known as serialization / deserialization.
+Code for that can be found here: [reading-and-writing-json-or-dict-literal](bpy_data_texts#reading-and-writing-json-or-dict-literal)